• Skip to main content

 Instead, you need to train with weights that cause you to reach muscular failure in the 6-12 rep ranges, which research shows us, is the best rep range to build muscle.

-While you can build muscle lifting heavier weights for lower reps, this tends to increase muscle strength more than the size of your muscles.
+While you can build muscle by lifting heavier weights for lower reps, this tends to increase muscle strength more than the size of your muscles.

 Strength and muscle size ARE related, but stronger doesn’t always translate to bigger.